Lungs of the City Eindhoven

 Air purification in car parks

 Urban areas are characterized by a high traffic density and associated pollution, amongst which high emissions of (ultra) fine dust and soot.
 At the same time, these areas generally have a high density of car parks.
-Based on previous experience, ENS Technology and Eindhoven University of Technology (TU/e) devised a plan in which large-scale air purification in car parks substantially improves the air quality on a city-scale.
+Based on previous experience, ENS Clean Air and Eindhoven University of Technology (TU/e) devised a plan in which large-scale air purification in car parks substantially improves the air quality on a city-scale.

 Large-scale air purification on an urban level

-ENS Technology has developed an effective and energy-efficient air purification system for the elimination of fine and ultrafine dust in car parks: the Aufero.
+ENS Clean Air has developed an effective and energy-efficient air purification system for the elimination of fine and ultrafine dust in car parks: the Aufero.
 This system not only cleans the air inside the car park, but a part of the surrounding city air as well.
 This air purification system was previously applied successfully in a car park in the city of Cuijk.
 The air quality inside this car park improved substantially, due to a reduction of the fine dust (PM10) concentration of more than 70%.
 In the shopping mall above the car park, a PM10 reduction of more than 60% was realized.

 Car parks are continuously ventilated with outdoor air, to refresh the air and to remove traffic-derived air pollutants.
 The polluted car park air is expelled to the urban environment without purification.
 Implementing ENS technology in car parks allows for the elimination of (ultra) fine dust and soot and therefore the cleaning of city air.
 Thus, car parks obtain an air cleansing functionality and hence may function as ‘Lungs of the City’.